Maman08/videoEditor/README.md

 ## Features

 - **Upload Videos and Audios**:
-  - Add a video file to the editor.
+  - Add a videos file to the editor.
   - Add multiple audio tracks to the timeline.

 - **Drag and Drop Functionality**: